saintzaw/tp/docs/UserGuide.md

 ### 5.5.2 Calculating Your Current CAP: `calculatecap`
 **Function**

-Calculate your current CAP based on the grades you obtained.
+When you want to know your current CAP, you can use this command to calculate it based on the grades you obtained.
 Grades obtained correspond to a number that is used to calculate your CAP.
-To find out more about how your CAP is calculated, do visit the official [NUS website](https://www.nus.edu.sg/registrar/academic-information-policies/modular-system) :)
+To find out more about how your CAP is calculated, do visit the official [NUS website](https://www.nus.edu.sg/registrar/academic-information-policies/modular-system)

 |  [Parameter](#8-glossary)  |                   Description                    |        Accepted Inputs        |
 |:-----------:|:------------------------------------------------:|:-----------------------------:|